 InterContinental Abu Dhabi

 There’s nothing like a good breakfast.
 Shakespeare café, at their Souk Central Market branch, offers generous, fresh and satisfying bites.
 Eating outdoors is particularly recommended.
 There are four options to start your day: American, English, Healthy or Lebanese.
 After your breakfast, stroll in the Souk Central or cross to the World Trade Centre.
-A complimentary shuttle from World Trade Centre can bring you and your shopping bags back in time for lunch.

 The must-see attraction in Abu Dhabi is Sheikh Zayed Grand Mosque, a modern marvel of Islamic architecture and less than 20 minutes from the hotel.
 The Falcon Hospital makes for another fascinating insight into Emirati culture.
 Take a short taxi ride to Heritage Village to learn about the local pearl fishermen and Bedouin tribes who once lived here.
 To experience contemporary culture in Abu Dhabi, pay a visit to Manarat al Saadiyat visitor centre, which hosts exhibitions and theatre.